About USC Gould

 - DESIGNATED EMPLOYEES (MANDATORY REPORTERS)

 - REPORTING SEXUAL DISCRIMINATION AND HARASSMENT AT AN EXTERNAL SITE

 - SEXUAL DISCRIMINATION AND HARASSMENT RESOURCES

 - USC TROJAN NETWORK

 - + FIRST GENERATION PROFESSIONALS

 Every member of the Gould School of Law community has an important stake in fostering a safe, supportive, and welcoming learning environment where students, faculty, and staff can all thrive.
-The community does not tolerate discrimination or harassment of any kind, including discrimination or harassment on the basis of race, color, national origin, ancestry, religion, gender, sexual orientation, age, physical disability, mental disability, marital status, veteran status, genetic information, or any other legally protected characteristic.
+The community does not tolerate discrimination or harassment of any kind, including discrimination or harassment on the basis of age, ancestry, citizenship, color, physical or mental disability, gender expression, gender identity, genetic information, marital status, medical condition, military status, national origin, pregnancy, race, religion, sex, gender (including pregnancy, childbirth, breastfeeding or related medical conditions), sexual orientation, protected veteran status, or any other basis protected by applicable laws or regulations.

-If you are a faculty member or teaching assistant, you are a "mandatory reporter" and should review the responsibilities discussed on our responsible employees page.
-If you are not a mandatory reporter and believe you have experienced or witnessed discrimination or harassment of any kind, we urge you to reach out to one or more of these individuals, who will give you additional information and support:
+If you are a faculty member, teaching assistant, or other designated staff member, you are a "mandatory reporter" and should review the responsibilities discussed on our designated employees page.
+If you are not a designated employee and believe you have experienced or witnessed discrimination or harassment of any kind, we urge you to reach out to one or more of these individuals, who will give you additional information and support:

 What You Can Expect